 To be eligible for the SDC Exemption Program, the applicant must have site control and the proposed development must meet the following affordability requirements (per Title 30.01 – Affordable Housing Preservation, Chapter 30.01.095):

-- Developments must serve households earning at or below 60% of the Area Median Income (AMI) adjusted for household size with a maximum debt burden of 30% for a 60-year period.
+- Developments must serve households earning at or below 60% of the Median Family Income (MFI) adjusted for household size with a maximum debt burden of 30% for a 60-year period.

 - If a proposed rental housing development has units which do not meet the above requirements or includes a commercial component, the actual exemptions will be prorated as applicable to the residential portion of the development subject to the affordable housing restrictions.

-- Developments must serve households at or below 100% of the Area Median Income (AMI) for a family of four (currently $74,700 and adjusted annually; adjusted upward for households of more than four people)
+- Developments must serve households at or below 100% of the Median Family Income (MFI) for a family of four (currently $92,100 and adjusted annually; adjusted upward for households of more than four people)

 - Sales must be arm's length transactions.
 An arm’s length transaction is one in which the buyer and seller act independently and have no relationship (by blood, marriage or unrelated business dealings) to each other.
 An arm’s length transaction will be fair and equitable to all parties and will result in a fair market price.